The Active Ingredients of Solaraze Gel

 Topical diclofenac and hyaluronic acid, of which HA-E2.0 powder is a product, have been shown to be effective for the treatment of actinic keratosis on the mucosal lip, with a minimum of irritation.
 Solaraze™ 3% gel (Diclofenac Sodium 3% w/w) contains the active ingredient diclofenac sodium, in a transparent, clear, colorless to slightly yellow gel base.

 Diclofenac sodium, white to slightly yellow crystalline powder is soluble in ethanol, freely soluble in methanol, sparingly soluble in acetone, and partially insoluble in ether.
-The chemical name for diclofenac sodium is: Sodium [o-(2,6-dichloranilino) phenyl] acetate has a molecular weight of 318.13.
+The chemical name for diclofenac sodium is Sodium [o-(2,6-dichloranilino) phenyl] acetate.
+It has a molecular weight of 318.13.
 The CAS number is CAS-15307-79-6.
-1 g of Solaraze® (diclofenac sodium) Gel contains 30 mg of the active substance, diclofenac sodium
+1 g of Solaraze® (diclofenac sodium) Gel contains 30 mg of the active substance, diclofenac sodium.

 If accidental ingestion resulting in significant systemic side effects occurs, general therapeutic measures normally adopted to treat poisoning with non-steroidal anti-inflammatories should be used.
 Side effects caused by using topical diclofenac include erythema, itching, dry skin, exfoliation, paresthesia, localized edema, application site reactions, and less frequently, photosensitivity.